Last Updated on

 But, how can you compensate for mirage when it's killing your aim?
 If you're into long range shooting like competitive bench-rest, or if you're just trying to wrap your head around the mirage phenomenon, squint no further.

-We’ve put together a tip guide to help you make the most of mirage – reading wind velocity.
-First, let’s get the foundation squared away.
+We've put together a tip guide to help you make the most of mirage - reading wind speed.
+First, let's get the foundation squared away.

 What is Mirage?

 Without getting all technical with cold and warm air, refracting light, and the gradient index of air, let's just lay it out.
 Mirage is that wavering, moving wall of air that distorts your image and makes it look like it's jumping, shifting, and moving out of place constantly.
 It can be the bane of your hunt or competitive shoot since you can't quite get your crosshairs dead-on.
 But, if you can use mirage to read wind speed and direction, it can be a boon to help you make your adjustments as accurate as they can be.

 Why is Wind Relevant?

 Mirage is going to be apparent regardless if there's a slow wind, rapid wind, or no wind at all.
 The pattern in which mirage is moving will tell you if wind will be an issue in accuracy and if you need to compensate, wait for wind to shift, or to simply call it a day.

 As many competitive shooters, long range hunters, and professional snipers will know, wind absolutely has an effect on your intended bullet impact.
 It has the potential to cause your shot to completely come off the mark or miss it entirely, and it will present consequences, especially if the first shot counts.
 Let's get into how you can up your chances for a clean, accurate shot when you've got mirage as an unwelcome companion on your range.